Ten of Cups

 Reversed

-Emotional completeness and fulfilment, possibly after a period of moving together on a goal, task, or forming the relationship.
+Emotional completeness and fulfillment, possibly after a period of moving together on a goal, task, or forming the relationship.

 For the single person, this is an excellent sign for any new amour you find.
 This one may be the keeper!

-This could be caused by arguments that were held back during the task now given air to surface, basic jealousy or spite, or that a lack of compatibility was hidden by the journey, and now that you reach your destination there is a silence where you expected much more.
+This could be caused by arguments that were held back during the task now given air to surface, basic jealousy or spite, or that a lack of compatibility was hidden by the journey.
+Now that you reach your destination, there is a silence where you expected much more.

 Whatever the reason, there should be time set aside to address the issues and take account of what you now know – and this may be painful.